Sleuth 101: Season 1

+Season 1 episodes

 Critical reception

 Upon the series' debut, The Sydney Morning Herald wrote that "Wilson exudes...good-natured charm and quick wit" and "even gets away with such daggy to-camera spiels".
-By the series' end, the newspaper concluded "What seemed both a promising idea and a rather delightful nod to two genre predecessors - the 1970s mystery show Whodunit? and the 1990s board game spin-off Cluedo - seems to stumble and fall in the execution.
+By the series' end, the newspaper concluded "What seemed both a promising idea and a rather delightful nod to two genre predecessors – the 1970s mystery show Whodunit? and the 1990s board game spin-off Cluedo – seems to stumble and fall in the execution.
 It is one thing to try to reinvent a genre after two fairly excellent executions but to live up to neither, with the benefit of significantly higher production values than both, is a terrible shame.
 Sleuth 101 is sold as a murder mystery but, in practice, it's a poor cousin to Thank God You're Here.
-It's jam-packed with familiar faces but the range of performances - from buffoonish to solid but unremarkable - lets it down".
+It's jam-packed with familiar faces but the range of performances – from buffoonish to solid but unremarkable – lets it down".

 In a letter entitled "Case of the stolen timeslot", Ray Harrison wrote the following letter to The Age: "WHY all the whingeing about Sleuth 101?
 The description by Cindy Mann (Letters, 18/3) is correct.
 Collectors is OK but Sleuth 101 deserves far better than being buried on Sunday."
 The rarity of a woman heading the programme was remarked upon in New Zealand press, who put it down to her previous role in Thank God You're Here.
 The newspaper wrote "Host Cal Wilson is witty and charming but unless her celebrity guests come up with some snappy improvisation, the show falls flat."

-Sydney Morning Herald wrote the show "seems to stumble and fall in the execution".
+The Sydney Morning Herald wrote that the show "seems to stumble and fall in the execution".
 The Age deemed it a "new twist on a very, very old [series], though noted that the actors were "excellent" and were enjoying themselves.
 The newspaper felt the show managed to subvert some of the "ludicrous crime series conventions" such as the suspect interview and crime scene inspection.
 In another article it wrote that similar to the show's commercial cousin, Thank God You're Here, Sleuth 101 lives and dies by the strength of its celebrity guests.
 The paper also said the "promising" show "seems to stumble and fall in the execution".

 Interactive game

-On the Sleuth 101 website, an interactive murder mystery game tie-in was created, in which players have to solve 8 cases.
+On the Sleuth 101 website, an interactive murder mystery game tie-in was created, in which players had to solve 8 cases.
 The game is now inactive, though used to be located here.
 Each case had a different motive, and ranged from a retirement home, to a circus, to a church, to a book signing.
 Successfully solving the case gave the player clues for the upcoming episode of Sleuth 101.
-The site was finalist at the 2010 Atom Awards in the Best Multimedia category., It was also a finalist at the 17th AIMIA awards in the Best Entertainment category.
+The site was a finalist at the 2010 ATOM Awards in the Best Multimedia category.
+It was also a finalist at the 17th AIMIA Awards in the Best Entertainment category.
 The Australian deemed it a piece of "clever light entertainment".